-- 1. Funds should supply all fund documentation and details of key appointments to existing investors on request (and to prospective investors on a confidential basis).

-- 2. Funds should disclose the names and contact details of the following as appropriate:

-- a.
-Members of the Committee of
+- 1. Funds should supply all fund documentation and details of key appointments to existing investors on request (and to prospective investors on a confidential basis). - 2.
+Funds should disclose the names and contact details of the following as appropriate: - Members of the Committee of a.

-- Management/supervisory board

-- b.
-General partners

-- Registrar c.